-Communicate with a list of people by sending them a text message!
-All texts are stored on the messaging page as well as the Communication tab of any profile.
-Replies are not allowed.
+If you need to send quick information to people, send them a text message!
+All texts are sent from lists and stored on the Message History page.
+You can also see them on the Communication tab of any profile.
+Replies are not received.

 Texting is only available to US customers.
-If you are an international customer, we recommend you use a third party.
+If you are an international customer, use a third party.

-A credit is one text message consisting of up to 160 standard characters to one recipient.
+A credit is one text message of up to 160 standard characters to one recipient.
 If your message uses special characters like emojis, the message size limit will decrease.
-Social characters are any characters not found in the GSM-7 encoding standard.
+Special characters are any characters not found in the GSM-7 encoding standard.

 You will always know how many credits a message will require before it is sent.

-You can only send text messages from a list.
-From the list results tab, click the message icon, and then choose Send text message.
+To send a text, you need to create a list.
+Then, from the list results tab, click the message icon, and choose to Send text message.

-Text messages can only be sent to lists of people by Managers and Editors or Viewers who have Can send text messages enabled.
+Text messages can only be sent by Managers and Editors or Viewers who have Can send text messages enabled.

 Enter the message, and then click Send text message.

-- The number of credits you have left.
-If the list hast more people than you have credits, an Organization Administrator can purchase more credits from the Products Page.
+The number of credits you have left.
+If the list has more people than you have credits, an Organization Administrator can purchase more credits from the Products Page.

-If the recipient replies with a “STOP” message, they will receive an unsubscribe confirmation text, and then no longer receive messages from your church.
+If the recipient replies with a “STOP” message, they will receive an unsubscribe confirmation text and no longer receive messages from your church.

 If they want to receive messages again, they can text "START" to 34040.

-Once a message has been sent, you can see it from the Message history page or from a person's profile.
+Once a message has been sent, you can see it from the Message History page or a person's profile.

 From the Lists page, click Text message history to see all the sent text messages.

-You can see the message, as well as who sent it, and how many credits it took to send.
+You can see the message, who sent it, and how many credits it took to send.
 Click a message to see more detail.

-If the text was undeliverable, you can click the name of the person and make changes to the phone number listed on their profile.
+If the text was not delivered, you can click the person's name and make changes to the phone number listed on their profile.